A Nurses Examination of Conscience

 - Do I understand that my duties include caring for the psychological nature of the sick?
 Do I try to find time to talk to them, am I patient enough?
 Do I try to entertain an ill child?
 Do I try and create a peaceful and pleasant atmosphere for the sick?

 - Do I display less of a caring attitude towards those sick people, whom I do not have much sympathy for, than for those with whom I can empathize?
 Do I try and control my disgust?
 Do I complain about ingratitude, and point this out to the sick and their families?
-And yet only one person with leprosy thanked Christ!
+And yet only one person cured of leprosy thanked Christ!

 - If I work in an atmosphere of intrigue, envy, laziness, gossip, irresponsibility, and corruption – do I succumb, or on the contrary – do I tried to clean it up?
 Do I exacerbate heated disputes or just the opposite – do I try and mitigate them and create harmony?
 Do I easily take offense, becoming irritable, petty; and am I unforgiving of slights?